-We’ve also come up with a list of things we want from Android P, because as good as Android Oreo is there’s always room for improvement.
+We'll add new information to this article as we hear it, but while we wait for more official info nuggets to drop, we’ve also come up with a list of things we want from Android P, because as good as Android Oreo is there’s always room for more improvement.

 Cut to the chase